 To Wan Chai Gap Park – End Option 1

-Continue walking down on Middle Gap Road for another 10 minutes till you reach Wan Chai Gap Park.
+Continue walking down Middle Gap Road for another 10 minutes till you reach Wan Chai Gap Park.
 This is the intersection of Stubbs Road, Peak Road, Mount Cameron Road, Middle Gap Road, Coombe Road, and Black’s Link.

 If you had continued on Black’s Link after descending from Mount Nicholson, this is where you would have arrived.